yazaldefilimone/zox/README.md

 <samp>

-Zox is 2x faster than [Bun](https://bun.sh/)in single-thread.
+Zox is 2x faster than [Bun](https://bun.sh/) in single-thread.
 I'm still working to make it multi-thread.